-The France Brain Bee, formerly known as the Paris Brain Bee, is a neuroscience competition for high school students.
+The France Brain Bee, is a neuroscience competition for high school students.
 Students in grades 9-12th (3ème- terminale) are eligible to compete in the annual event.
 In addition to inspiring careers in neuroscience, the global mission of the brain bee initiative is to teach students about the brain, its functions, and to dispel misconceptions about neurological and mental illnesses.

 We are indebted to ICM for becoming the official host and sponsor of the event in December 2018.
 Gifted in France, a non-profit 1901 association based in Paris, which has organized the Paris Brain Bee in 2016 and 2018, will continue to play a role as part of the organizing team, working on logistics and reaching out to recruit schools and students for the competition.